 Sarah Bower is the author of three novels and many short stories.
 She has been published in Lighthouse, Spiked and MsLexia among others.
 Her work has been broadcast on BBC Radios 3 and 4, and has been translated into ten languages.
 Her first novel, The Needle in the Blood, won the Susan Hill Award 2007, her second, Sins of the House of Borgia, was a Toronto Globe and Mail bestseller.
 Sarah is a graduate of the University of East Anglia creative writing MA programme, where she was shortlisted for the Curtis Brown Scholarship.
-She currently teaches creative writing for the Open University and has also taught at UEA and Lingnan University in Hong Kong.
-Sarah has lived in Canada and Crete as well as Hong Kong but is currently based in Norwich where she runs the Emerging Literary Translation Scheme for the National Centre for Writing.
+She currently teaches creative writing for the Open University, where she is also reading for a PhD in creative and critical writing, and has also taught at UEA and Lingnan University in Hong Kong.
+Sarah has lived in Canada and Crete as well as Hong Kong but is currently based in Norwich.

 Click the photo to visit Sarah's website.

-Chris Heath is the creator and writer of The World According To Grandpa series of books and has had a 20 year career as a Development Producer and Comedy Writer.
+Chris Heath is the creator and writer of The World According To Grandpa series of books (now a brand new TV show on Channel 5) and has had a 20 year career as a TV Producer and Comedy Writer.
 He’s created shows for the BBC, ITV, Channel 4 and CBBC, including Holiday of my Lifetime with Len Goodman and The TV That Made Me With Brian Conley.
-He wrote two series of a Radio 4 sitcom called Clement Doesn’t Live Here Anymore (with Marc Haynes) and has written for comics like Lenny Henry, Marcus Brigstocke, Rufus Hound, John Bishop and Paddy McGuinness.
+He wrote two series of a Radio 4 sitcom called Clement Doesn’t Live Here Anymore (with Marc Haynes) and has written for acts like Johnny Vaughan, Lenny Henry, Marcus Brigstocke, Rufus Hound, Roland Rat and Paddy McGuinness.

 Neil Fawcett lives in South Manchester and writes poems from a blue shed at the bottom of his garden.
 He worked as a lecturer of English in further education before concentrating on poetry full time.
 Neil studied for an M.A in poetry at The Manchester Writing School, where he was fortunate to be tutored by the wonderful Michael Symmonds Roberts and Poet Laureate Carole Ann Duffy.
 He has been widely published in journals both home and abroad and has performed his work at various venues around greater Manchester, including the Anthony Burgess Centre and the Royal Exchange Theatre.